Lesona-Systems/source-2-reddit-bot/README.md

 # source-2-reddit-bot
 Monitors reddit.com/r/globaloffensive and returns the first instance of a post with "Source 2" or "source 2" in its title and emails the post title and its URL to the given email address.

 Currently running on a RaspberryPi B+.

 Pull requests are welcome.

+**TO DO**

+** Document cron usage **
+** Do not send email if returned post titles are unchanged despite fulfilling if statements ** ** Return multiple post titles **

 ## Usage